SamR1/FitTrackee/docs/_sources/installation.rst.txt

 .. warning::
     Since FitTrackee 0.3.0, some applications parameters are now stored in database.
-    Related environement variables are needed to initialize database.
+    Related environment variables are needed to initialize database.

 Emails
 ^^^^^^